lincity-ng/lincity-ng/CONTRIBUTING.md

 # Contributing to LinCity-NG

-My hope in developing LinCity-NG is that it may be a pleasure and a good experience for others.
-If LinCity-NG has blessed you in any way, I encourage you to give back.
-There are many ways you can do so even if you do not know how to code, and no way is lesser or greater than another.
+In developing LinCity-NG, I hope that it may be a pleasure and a good experience for others.
+If You have enjoyed LinCity-NG , I encourage you to give back.
+There are many ways you can give back to Open Source even if you do not know how to program, and no way is lesser or greater than another.

 - You can [contribute code](#contributing-code) if you know how to program C++.
   You can add features, fix bugs, or just generally improve the code base.